Practice overview

 Trusts, probate and estates: contentious

-Philippe has substantial experience of acting in and advising on contentious offshore trusts disputes in offshore jurisdictions, in particular the BVI, Jersey and Guernsey, both at first instance and on appeal.
+Philippe has substantial experience of acting in and advising on contentious trusts disputes in offshore jurisdictions, in particular the BVI, Jersey and Guernsey, both at first instance and on appeal.

 His cases are predominantly private and confidential in nature.
 Areas of expertise include: